approach0/docs/src/internals.md

 ### Posting list compression
 Take in-memory term posting list as example.
 Limited to free continous memroy space, we first have to divide a posting list into many trunks.
 And to achieve good compression rate, we put the values from same field together and compress them.
 Because the same fields of consecutive values is a good input for delta compression.

 The compression takes place like this: First allocate several arrays to store corresponding field values, in term posting list case, there are docID_array, TF_array and pos_array.
-Assuming the number of items in a truck is *n*, then the compressed trunk structure looks like this:
+Assuming the number of items in a trunk is *n*, then the compressed trunk structure looks like this:

 [n], compressed(docID_array), compressed(TF_array), compressed(pos_array).